50Fifty/auth-scheduled-backup/README.md

 This extension simplifies the process of regularly backing up Firebase Authentication users' data.
 By automatically creating backups at a specified interval, this extension provides an extra layer of security and ensures data recoverability for your Firebase project.

 ## Details
 This extension regularly backs up user data from Firebase Authentication.
 It captures user details such as unique identifiers (UIDs), email addresses, custom claims, and more.
 These backups can be vital for disaster recovery, auditing, and analysis purposes.

-The extension provides customizable scheduling options, allowing you to define how often the backup process occurs.
-You can configure it to run daily, weekly, or at other intervals that suit your project's needs.
+The backups are in JSON format and are stored in a Google Cloud Storage bucket.
+You can configure the extension to run at a specified interval, such as daily or weekly.
+The backups can be easily imported into a Firebase project using the Firebase Admin SDK.

 ## Setup